 Rat brain coronal section at the level of the dorsal (left) and ventral hippocampus (right).
 The immediate early genes mRNA of Homer1a (green) and Arc (red) revealed by fluorescence double “In situ” hybridization technique allow us to capture the temporal activation of neurons occurring 25-35 min (Homer) and 5-10 min (Arc) before.
 Blue: nuclear staining with DAPI.
 Scale 2000 μm.

 In this image you can see two Hela cancer cells (human cervix adenocarcinoma) starting to die after a light-based cancer treatment called Photodynamic Therapy (PDT).
 This clinically approved therapeutic modality induces oxidative stress after the use of light-activated drugs.
 The photo was taken by Scanning Electron Microscopy (SEM) 3 hours post-treatment.

 There will be 4 winner photographs, the winners of each of the 3 categories (selected by the external panel) and the winner selected by the members and friends by e-vote.

-The winner photographs and the name of the authors will be announced on 15th October 2020.
+The winner photographs and the name of the authors will be announced on 28th October 2020 in the Award Ceremony.